dgrover/flyopticon/fmfRecord/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : fmfRecord Project Overview
+    CONSOLE APPLICATION : fmfrecord Project Overview
 ========================================================================

-AppWizard has created this fmfRecord application for you.
+AppWizard has created this fmfrecord application for you.

-This file contains a summary of what you will find in each of the files that make up your fmfRecord application.
+This file contains a summary of what you will find in each of the files that make up your fmfrecord application.

-fmfRecord.vcproj
+fmfrecord.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-fmfRecord.cpp
+fmfrecord.cpp
     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////